JadedSieger/Raiden-Ei/README.md

 ## Raiden Ei was created by SimpCast Productions.

-**SimpCast Productions reignites Ei's consciousness as they expands to new frontiers**
+**SimpCast Productions reignites Ei's consciousness as they expand to new frontiers**

 Raiden Ei, like other bots in the SimpCast Productions / Griffin & Kryuger arsenal are created with Akarui's aoi.js, and we are very thankful to leref and the aoi.js development team for such an efficient and easier way to develop discord bots.